Distraction & Drowsiness

 But if you’ve got the body just in and of itself, it’s just this experience right here of having a body, inhabiting the body.
 When things settle down in the mind, the most obvious thing that’s going on in the body is the breath.
 Now, there may be pains in different parts of the body, but put those aside for the time being.
 You want to work first with the breath.

 Notice how it feels when you breathe in, how it feels when you breathe out.
 Notice the flow of energy.
 If it feels good, keep up that rhythm.
 If it doesn’t feel good, you can change.
 This is called evaluation.
-You’re trying to figure out what’s the best place for the mind to settle down.
+You’re trying to figure out where’s the best place for the mind to settle down.
 The breath has lots of possibilities, so you want to explore them.
 Evaluation is one of the factors of right concentration.
 You bring it together with singleness of preoccupation.
 In other words, just keep it right with one thing: the breath.

-Ajaan Lee’s image is of holding on to a post as you run around and around and around.
+Ajaan Lee’s image is of holding on to a post as you run around and around and around it.
 As long as you’re holding on to the post, you’re okay.
 If you let go of the post and try running around in circles, though, you get dizzy and fall down.
 If your thinking spins off onto other topics, you’re going to get dizzy—in other words, your concentration is not going to get solid.
 But if you hold on to the breath and think about the breath for a while, you actually get deeper and deeper into concentration.

 This sort of evaluation is not just one step to get through as quickly as possible.
 You want to do the work well, because you’re basically creating a place to lie down.
 If you’re going to lie down, you want to lie down in a comfortable spot.
 If your bed has lots of bed bugs and dirt and other things, it’s not going to be a good place to lie down.
 If people have left toys on the bed, then if you try to lie down, the toys dig into you.
-Try to clean things away.
+So try to clean things away.

-So work with the breath energy so that it feels good coming in, feels good going out.
+Work with the breath energy so that it feels good coming in, feels good going out.
 You begin to realize that the energy is there not just at the nose or in the chest or in the abdomen, but that you can feel it in other places in the body as well.
 So think of the whole body breathing in, the whole body breathing out.
 This helps to settle you in even more.
 Once the breath feels really good and feels like it’s filling the body, you can put aside some of the evaluation and just be with the sensation of breath that feels good.
 That way, the mind gets more rest in the present moment.
 But if you try to stop your evaluation when you’re not really ready, you can start drifting off.

 Our two main problems as we try to get the mind to settle down are distraction on the one hand and drowsiness on the other: what the Buddha calls a scattered mind as opposed to a constricted mind.